hoffmangroup/BEHST-2022/README.md

 ## Installation ##
-To run BEST, you need to have the following programs and packages installed in your machine:
+To run BEHST, you need to have the following programs and packages installed in your machine:

 * **Python** (version 2.7.5)
 * Python **Pandas** package